jnthnch/clean-room/README.md

 * clone or download this repo onto your computer
 * cd into folder from your terminal
+* `main.js` contains the main logic of the program, intepretation of the `input.txt` file, and creating a `room` object.
+* `room.js` contains room logic for creating a `room` object, and creating a `hoover` vacuum.
+* `hoover.js` hoover vacuum logic for creating a `hoover` object.
-* to run program, in your terminal, type `node main.js` and hit enter from the root directory
+* to run program, in your terminal, type `node main.js` and hit enter while you are in the root directory
-* to change inputs, edit the `input.txt` file
+* to change inputs such as room dimensions, starting hoover position, dirt positions, and driving instructions, edit the `input.txt` file